 It seems that today, more than ever before, when I talk to people, they tell me that their end goal is to become a “day trader”.
-When I ask what day trading means to them, I usually get a myriad of responses based on ignorance because, all too often, individuals fall prey to the myth that trading more often means they will make far more money.
-But in reality, the opposite rings true.
+When I ask what day trading means to them, I usually get a myriad of responses based on ignorance because, all too often, individuals fall prey to the myth that trading often means they will make far more money.
+The reality, however, is that the opposite rings true.

 What is day trading?

-In simple terms, day trading involves buying and selling stocks, for example, on the same day to take advantage of small price movements in the instrument being traded.
+In simple terms, day trading involves entering and exiting a trade on the same day to take advantage of small price movements in the instrument being traded.
 In other words, a day trader spends the majority of their day watching the market and placing multiple trades with the goal of making a profit on the difference between the buying and selling price.

-Typically, the objective of a day trader is close out all of their positions at the end of the day so as to reduce their exposure to any market movements when the market opens the following day or to avoid the holding costs that are incurred over night when trading futures, Contracts for Difference, or Forex.
+Essentially, the objective of a day trader is close out all of their positions at the end of the day to reduce their exposure to any market movements when the market opens the following day or to avoid the holding costs that are incurred over night when trading Forex.

 The statistics about day traders don’t lie